AppleVine/workbookt3/workbook.md

 ## 3 - Outline a standard high level structure for a MERN stack application and explain the components
 <!-- [Shows almost flawless understanding of the high level structure of the app] 6 points -->

+A MERN stack is one variation of a MEAN stack using MonogoDB (document database), Express.js (Node.js web framework), React.js (Client-side JavaScript framework) and Node.js (a JavaScript runtime environment for server-side applications).
+It's made up of three layers, the front end, back end and database.

+In a MERN stack web application, React is used to build the front-end layer by providing a JavaScript library for creating the user interface and experience (UI/UX).
+The reusable components within are designed to be simple to implement to handle rendering and updating the UI with the provided data.

+The backend layer in a MERN stack is made with Node.js and Express.js, which provides a runtime environment for JavaScript code on the server side while express provides developers with tools to simplify the process of building web applications, and handling the HTTP requests and responses along with along with database storage and retrieval requests.

+The database layer is designed with MongoDB, which works entirely with JSON to provide easy communication of data throughout the full stack.
+It integrates simply and effectively with React, Express & Node.

 ---